-The Board must develop a strategic plan once every three years, beginning in 2013.
-The Government Affairs Committee shall have overall responsibility for the Board's strategic planning process and shall assist staff in the monitoring and reporting of the strategic plan to the Board.
+The Board must develop a strategic plan in the year of the Joint Sunset Review Oversight Hearings.
+The Government & Public Affairs Committee shall have overall responsibility for the Board's strategic planning process and shall assist staff in the monitoring and reporting of the strategic plan to the Board.